Tenant Fees Act 2019

 All fees shown are including VAT at 20% unless stated otherwise.

-- Lost keys or security devices which provide access to the housing – If you lose any key or security device which provides access to the property, you will be charged for the replacement of the key or device.
-In this situation, you will be provided with evidence of the cost incurred by your Landlord for the key or device.
+- Lost keys or security devices which provide access to property.
+If you lose any key or security device which provides access to the property, you will be charged for the replacement of the key or device.
+In this situation, you will be provided with evidence of the cost incurred by your landlord for the key or device.

 Fees relating to changes to the tenancy, when those changes are requested by the tenant

-- Change of tenant on a shared tenancy – If you have a joint tenancy, and one (but not all) of the sharers wishes to vacate and be replaced by another party, a fee of £50.00 is payable to cover the time spent and costs incurred by us in agreeing the arrangements with your Landlord, preparing the paperwork, and arranging the changeover for you.
+- Change of tenant on a shared tenancy.
+If you have a joint tenancy, and one (but not all) of the sharers wishes to vacate and be replaced by another party, a fee of £50 is payable to cover the time spent and costs incurred by us in agreeing the arrangements with your landlord, preparing the paperwork, and arranging the changeover for you.

-- Other changes to a tenancy agreement – These could include (amongst many things) seeking consent for the keeping of a pet, consent to run a business from home, or any other amendment which alters the obligations of the agreement.
-A fee of £50.00 is payable to cover the time spent and costs incurred by us in agreeing the amendment(s) with your Landlord, and preparing the paperwork for you.
-One fee of £50.00 is chargeable for each occasion that an amendment (or multiple amendments that are requested at the same time) is agreed by your Landlord.
+- Other changes to a tenancy agreement.
+These could include (amongst many things) seeking consent for the keeping of a pet, consent to run a business from home, or any other amendment which alters the obligations of the agreement.
+A fee of £50 is payable to cover the time spent and costs incurred by us in agreeing the amendment(s) with your landlord, and preparing the paperwork for you.
+One fee of £50 is chargeable for each occasion that an amendment (or multiple amendments that are requested at the same time) is agreed by your landlord.

 Fees relating to a tenant’s request to terminate their tenancy agreement early